-Never turn of the main engine switch when the engine is running.
+Never switch the main engine switch or turn-key when engine is running.
 Do not operate the starter for more than 10 seconds at a time.
 If the engine does not start, wait for at least 30 seconds before next try.

 Each engine has its critical RPM which is indicated by an increase in engine vibrations.
 You should always avoid this speed.